Project

 Actions #3

-Updated by Marek Hulán almost 8 years ago
+Updated by Marek Hulán over 8 years ago

 I'd suggest the rendering methods shouldn't be mixed directly into controllers and should instead be in a more isolated object, which would limit the amount of data being exposed.